ROCm/hipCUB/README.md

 python rmake.py -c
 ```

-### Using hipCUB In A Project
+### Using hipCUB

-Recommended way of including hipCUB into a CMake project is by using its package
+To use hipCUB in a CMake project, we recommended using the package configuration files.
-configuration files.

 ```cmake
 # On ROCm hipCUB requires rocPRIM